Andhra Pradesh: Demographics

-Based on the 2011 Census of India, the population of Andhra Pradesh is 49,577,103, with a density of 304 /km2.
-The rural population accounts for 70.53%, while the urban population accounts for 29.47%.
-The state has 17.08% scheduled caste (SC) and 5.53% scheduled tribe (ST) population.
-Children in the age group of 0–6 years number 5,222,384, constituting 10.6% of the total population.
-The state has a sex ratio of 997 females per 1000 males, higher than the national average of 926 per 1000.
-The literacy rate in the state stands at 67.35%.
-Erstwhile West Godavari district has the highest literacy rate of 74.32%, and erstwhile Vizianagaram district has the lowest with 58.89%.

-Human Development Index (HDI) of the state for the year 2022 is 0.673.
-As of 1 January 2023, there are 39,984,868 voters including 3,924 third-gender voters.
-Kurnool district has the maximum number of voters at 1,942,233, while Alluri Sitharama Raju district has the minimum at 729,085.
+According to the 2011 Census of India, Andhra Pradesh had a population of 49,577,103 with a density of 304 /km2.
+The rural population accounted for 70.53% and the urban population accounted for the remaining 29.47%.
+About 10.6% of the population were below the age of six years.
+Scheduled Castes and Scheduled Tribes constituted 22.61% of the population.
+The state had a sex ratio of 997 females per 1000 males, higher than the national average of 926 per 1000.
+The literacy rate was 67.35%, with West Godavari district recording the highest literacy rate of 74.32%, and the Vizianagaram district having the lowest literary rate of 58.89%.
+As of 2022, the state had a Human Development Index of 0.673.
+As of 1 January 2023, there were 39,984,868 registered voters, including 3,924 third gender voters.
+Kurnool district had the maximum number of voters at 1,942,233, while Alluri Sitharama Raju district had the lowest registered voters at 729,085.

+Language

-Telugu is the first official language, and Urdu is the second official language of the state.
-Telugu is the mother tongue of nearly 90% of the population.
-Tamil, Kannada, and Odia are spoken in the border areas.
-Lambadi and several other languages are spoken by the scheduled tribes of the state.
-19% of the population aged 12+ years can read and understand English, as per the Indian readership survey for Q4 2019.
+Telugu is the official language of the state, with Urdu designated as the second official language.
+Telugu is the most spoken language and serves as the mother tongue of 89.21% of the population, followed by Urdu (6.55%) and Tamil (1.04%).
+Kannada and Odia are spoken by a minor population, and Lambadi and other languages are spoken by the tribal people.
+According to the Indian readership survey in 2019, 19% of the population aged 12 years and older could read and understand English.

-Religion
+Religion and ethnicity

-According to the 2011 census, the major religious groups in the state are Hindus (90.89%), Muslims (7.30%), and Christians (1.38%).
-Some of the popular Hindu religious pilgrim destinations include Tirumala Venkateswara temple at Tirupati, Mallikarjuna temple at Srisailam, Kanaka Durga Temple at Vijayawada, and Varaha Lakshmi Narasimha temple at Simhachalam.
-Buddhist sites at Amaravati and Nagarjuna Konda are also popular.
+According to the 2011 census, Hindus formed the majority with 90.89% of the population adhering to the religion, followed by Muslims (7.30%), and Christians (1.38%).
+Popular Hindu pilgrimage destinations include the Venkateswara temple at Tirumala, the Mallikarjuna temple at Srisailam, Kanaka Durga Temple at Vijayawada, and the Varaha Lakshmi Narasimha temple at Simhachalam.
+Buddhist religious sites include Amaravati and Nagarjuna Konda.

-Sub categorisaton

-For the state of Andhra Pradesh, there are 59 entries in the SC category, 34 entries in the ST category, and 104 entries in Other Backward Classes (OBC) category.
-Komati, Brahmin, Kamma, Kapu, Raju, Reddy, and Velama communities constitute the forward castes.
+There were 104 castes which were classified as Other Backward Classes, 59 Scheduled Castes and 34 Scheduled Tribes.
+Brahmin, Kamma, Kapu, Komati, Raju, Reddy, and Velama communities are classified as forward castes in the state.

+Cities and towns

+As per the 2011 census, the state had an urban population of 14.9 million.
+Visakhapatnam and Vijayawada are the largest cities, and are the only urban agglomerations with more than a million inhabitants.